 TPIsoftware's digiRunner Cloud-Native API Management Platform Now Available on AWS Marketplace to Foster Digital Innovation

-TAIPEI, May 14, 2024 /PRNewswire/ -- In a significant stride forward in cloud-native software solutions, TPIsoftware proudly announces the official listing of its Enterprise-grade API Management Platform digiRunner on AWS Marketplace, a curated digital catalog that customers can use to find, buy, deploy, and manage third-party software, data, and services to build solutions and run their businesses.
+TAIPEI, May 14, 2024 /PRNewswire/ -- In a significant stride forward in cloud-native software solutions, TPIsoftware proudly announces the official listing of its Enterprise-grade API Management Platform digiRunner on AWS Marketplace, a curated digital catalog for customers to look for third-party software and services to build solutions and run their businesses.
 This milestone follows the completion of the Amazon Web Services (AWS) Foundational Technical Review (FTR), which enables AWS Partners to identify and remediate risks in their software or solutions by AWS, the world's most comprehensive and broadly adopted cloud.

-As a testament to its innovation and proven capabilities, digiRunner has been awarded with seven invention patents and ISO 27001 information security certification with back-to-back wins of Taiwan Excellence Awards 2023 and 2024.
+As a testament to its innovation and proven capabilities, digiRunner, developed in-house by TPIsoftware's dedicated Taiwan team, has been awarded with seven invention patents, ISO 27001 certification and consecutive Taiwan Excellence Awards in 2023 and 2024.
 Passing the AWS FTR positions digiRunner as a facilitator of rapid, efficient, and scalable application deployment on AWS to accelerate digital innovation for businesses.
-Developed in-house by TPIsoftware's dedicated Taiwan team, digiRunner has become a qualified AWS Independent Software Vendor (ISV) Partner with a validated software product on AWS Marketplace.
-By listing on AWS Marketplace, digiRunner is now able to reach to millions of AWS customers.
+TPIsoftware has become a qualified AWS Independent Software Vendor (ISV) Partner with a validated software product listed on AWS Marketplace to reach millions of AWS customers.

-The global market landscape has witnessed a paradigm shift in recent years, with prompt market response as the key to staying ahead of the curve.
-Cloud-based innovation marks a new chapter for businesses' digital strategy.
+The global market has witnessed a paradigm shift in recent years, and cloud-based innovation marks a new chapter for businesses' digital strategy to stay ahead of the curve.
 The API management platform digiRunner aims to help enterprises manage massive APIs efficiently, and serves as a middle platform to innovate digital services.
-Leveraging containers deployed on AWS, digiRunner offers minimal resource utilization and lightweight deployment while ensuring consistent operation across various environments, which is a critical feature in multi-cloud scenarios.
-This also empowers development teams with accelerated cycles for development, testing and deployment, thus shortening time-to-market and securing a competitive edge.
+Deployed on AWS, digiRunner offers minimal resource utilization and lightweight deployment while ensuring consistent operation across various environments.
+It further expedites development, testing and deployment with shorter time-to-market and a competitive edge.

 Yvonne Chien, General Manager of TPIsoftware Singapore, also comments, "Our recent collaboration with AWS in Vietnam is the latest in our continued global relationship with AWS, paving the way for new avenues in our international market expansion.
 By leveraging AWS's extensive global network and our pioneering cloud-native solutions, we believe we can make an impact on a global scale."